idarolti/PhysaliaSexChrom/Day1/Day1_Practical.md

 Filter alignment files by uniquely mapping reads.

 Bowtie2 XS flag is used for this, though it can be ambiguous and inconsistent!
 Earlier BWA version (aln/sampe) XT:A:U flag is more reliable.
+HISAT2 also has useful options to filter alignments (--no-discordant --no-mixed --no-unal)

 ```
 samtools view -h Poecilia_picta_female1_subset.bam | grep -v "XS:i:" | samtools view -bS - > Poecilia_picta_female1_subset_unique.bam